-Corrosion is the worst enemy of metal, and its most common form is rust.
-Corrosion deteriorates metal due to environmental interaction and has various negative effects on it.
+Corrosion is metal’s worst enemy, and its most common form is rust.
+Corrosion deteriorates metal due to environmental interaction and has various negative effects.
 Metal corrosion is a natural phenomenon that combines three factors- moisture, a metallic surface, and an oxidizing agent known as an electron acceptor.

 What is Corrosion?

-Corrosion is caused by a chemical reaction from the surrounding environment.
+A chemical reaction from the surrounding environment causes corrosion.
 Rusting is the most common form due to a chemical reaction between iron and oxygen, known as oxidization.
 Metal corrodes due to various factors, like exposure to moisture, wind, and electrical currents.
-Different types of metal have different electrochemical properties, which determine the corrosion types they are vulnerable to.
-For instance, iron is vulnerable to rust from moisture, while copper degrades due to the weather’s effects.
+Different types of metal have other electrochemical properties, which determine the corrosion types they are vulnerable to.
+For instance, iron is susceptible to rust from moisture, while copper degrades due to the weather’s effects.

 Every metal is susceptible to corrosion; however, it is possible to slow down, manage, or stop it.
-To prevent corrosion in metal parts, engineers should adopt a corrosion control method during the design process, while manufacturers must apply protective corrosion barriers.
+Engineers should adopt a corrosion control method during the design process to prevent corrosion in metal parts, while manufacturers must apply protective corrosion barriers.
 On the part of users, it is necessary to take preventative steps to extend metal parts’ lives.

 This means it is important to take preventive measures at every stage: designing, manufacturing, finishing, and maintenance.
-There are many ways to prevent corrosion, and below, we’ve compiled some common and helpful ways to prevent it.
+There are many ways to prevent corrosion; below, we’ve compiled some common and helpful ways to avoid it.

 Tips to Prevent Corrosion of Metal Parts